dyslexicjedi/homelab/README.md

 The infrastructure is managed using GitOps principles, where:

-1. **Talos OS** provides the minimal, secure operating system layer optimized for running Kubernetes
-2. **Kubernetes** serves as the orchestration platform for containerized workloads
+1. **Kubernetes** serves as the orchestration platform for containerized workloads
-3. **Flux** continuously reconciles the desired state (defined in Git) with the actual cluster state
+2. **Flux** continuously reconciles the desired state (defined in Git) with the actual cluster state

 ## Disclaimer